TritonDataCenter/smartos-docs/docs/using-chef.md

 ## Managing SmartOS using Chef Solo & A Web Server

 Chef Solo provides a means of executing cookbooks without the need for a Chef server.
-This is ideal in both very small (where its not worth the trouble) and very large (where a single server may be overwhelmed) deployments.
+This is ideal in both very small (where it's not worth the trouble) and very large (where a single server may be overwhelmed) deployments.
 The following is a description of the process of building a Chef Solo implementation similar to that used by Joyent Operations.